BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search

+The experimental setup is the same as in the previous section.
+For results on NASBench-101, see Figure~\ref{fig:nasbench_main} (right).
+The top three algorithms in order, are BANANAS, local search, and BONAS.
+In Appendix~\ref{app:experiments}, we also show that BANANAS achieves strong performance on the three datasets in NASBench-201.

+\paragraph{Performance on the DARTS search space.} We test BANANAS on the search space from DARTS.
+Since the DARTS search space is not a tabular dataset, we cannot fairly compare to other methods which use substantially different training and testing pipelines~\cite{lindauer2019best}.
+We use a common test evaluation pipeline which is to train for 600 epochs with cutout and auxiliary tower~\cite{darts, randomnas, yan2020does}, where the state of the art is around 2.6\% on CIFAR-10.
+Other papers use different test evaluation settings (e.g., training for many more epochs) to achieve lower error, but they cannot be fairly compared to other algorithms.

-To ensure a fair comparison by controlling all hyperparameter settings and hardware, we re-trained the architectures from papers which used the DARTS search space and reported the final architecture.
-We report the mean test error over five random seeds of the best architectures found by BANANAS, DARTS, and ASHA~\cite{randomnas}.
-We trained each architecture using the default hyperparameters from \citet{randomnas}.
+In our experiments, BANANAS is given a budget of 100 evaluations.
+In each evaluation, the chosen architecture is trained for 50 epochs and the average validation error of the last 5 epochs is recorded.
+To ensure a fair comparison by controlling all hyperparameter settings and hardware, we re-trained the architectures from prior work when they were available.
+In this case, we report the mean test error over five random seeds of the best architecture found for each method.
+We compare BANANAS to DARTS~\cite{darts}, random search~\cite{darts}, local search~\cite{white2020local}, and ASHA~\cite{randomnas}.
+See Table~\ref{table:darts}.